josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 %
 ```

 Here, the title is set up and printed.
 A few things to notice here.
-By using `\GetFileInfo`, the version and date information are picked up from the package itself: no repetition of the information is needed in the dtx.
+By using `\GetFileInfo`, the version and date information are picked up from the package itself: no repetition of the information is needed in the `.dtx`.
 Also, we can't use `%` as a comment character, and so `ltxdoc` sets up `^^A` to do the job instead.

 ```latex
 %\changes{v1.0}{2009/10/06}{First public release}